WasmEdge/WasmEdge/docs/book/en/src/frameworks/app/reactr.md

 # Reactr

 [Reactr](https://github.com/suborbital/reactr) is a fast, performant function scheduling library written in Go.
 Reactr is designed to be flexible, with the ability to run embedded in your Go applications and first-class support for WebAssembly.
+Taking advantage of Go's superior concurrency capabilities, Reactr can manage and execute hudreds of WebAssembly runtime instances all at once, making a great framework for server-side applications.

 Reactr allows you to run WebAssembly functions in Go.
 But so does the [WasmEdge Go SDK](../../embed/go.md).
 The unique feature of Reactr is that it provides a rich set of host functions